tansaku/AR-Comedy/SETLIST.md

 * Slob in suspiciously cheap bedsit
 * Kitchen (fire in offal ...)
 * High and dry  (SKIP?)
-* Neat freaks, culturally, socially, temporally
+* Neat freaks, cleanliness is relative
 * 15th C, Bathing was a gateway to sin
 * Inquisition, Have you taken a bath?
 Why is one missing?
 1899
 * Dirty kitchen, question of tolerance (SKIP?)